-We believe that learning a language enriches the curriculum.
-It provides excitement, enjoyment and challenge for children and teachers, helping to create enthusiastic learners and to develop positive attitudes to language learning throughout life.
-The natural links between languages and other areas of the curriculum can enhance the overall teaching and learning experience.
+We believe that learning French in primary school years provides excitement, enjoyment and challenge, helping to develop positive attitudes to language learning throughout life.
 The skills, knowledge and understanding gained make a major contribution to the development of children’s oracy and literacy, and to their understanding of their own culture and those of others.
-Language also lies at the heart of ideas about individual identity and community, and learning another language can do a great deal to shape children’s ideas in this critical area, as well as giving them a new perspective on their own language.
+We seek to enable pupils leaving us at the end of Year 6 to be confident in their French oral communication and ready to embark on the study of new languages in their secondary schools.

 Our curriculum is based upon the languages requirements from National Curriculum 2014 .
 It aims to ensure that all pupils: